As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Federal fair housing laws protect renters and buyers from illegal rental housing discrimination based on race, sexual orientation, national origin, sex, religion, familial status, or physical or mental disability – meaning it's illegal in Oregon to refuse rent or discriminate against potential renters because of these protected characteristics.
 Domestic violence victims also have protections.

 Furthermore, landlords are also responsible for educating themselves on other requirements, such as accessibility regulations that aim to improve equal opportunities between residents within your properties.
-In this blog post, we will discuss the basics of Oregon's fair housing laws so landlords can stay up-to-date with their responsibilities under Oregon law and avoid recieving any sort of fair housing complaint.
+In this blog post, we will discuss the basics of Oregon's fair housing laws so you can stay up-to-date with their responsibilities under Oregon law and avoid recieving any sort of fair housing complaint.

 What Is the Federial Fair Housing Act, and What Does It Cover in Oregon Specifically?

-The Federal act applies to all residential property sale or renting aspects, including advertising, zoning, mortgage lending, appraisals, homeowner's insurance, and more.
+This act applies to all residential property sale or renting aspects, including advertising, zoning, mortgage lending, appraisals, homeowner's insurance, and more.
 It allows people from different backgrounds to live in any neighborhood they choose without fear of illegal housing discrimination or exclusion.

 All and all, it was put in place to ensure fair housing for all persons in the state.